srinivaskalyansankuratri-lang/waqaskarimccie-NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 DNS resolution testing
 Basic Nmap verification
 How VM snapshots can be used for recovery
-Importance of documenting cybersecurity lab configurations Security & Ethical Use
+The importance of documenting cybersecurity lab configurations Security & Ethical Use

-This cybersecurity lab is intended for educational purposes.
+This cybersecurity laboratory is intended for educational and authorized security testing only.

-All scanning, testing, and security activities should only be performed on systems and networks that I own or have explicit permission to test.
+All scanning, testing, and security activities should be performed only against systems and networks that I own or have explicit permission to test.

-Unauthorized security testing of systems or networks is not permitted.
+Unauthorized security testing of third-party systems or networks is not permitted.

 Tools & Resources
 Tools Used